Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a mystery.
-It is a documented, fifty-year collapse of the Black family structure — from 25% out-of-wedlock in 1965 to 73% today.
-The mechanism: systematic removal of the Black father from the household through a cascade of policy failures and cultural surrender.
+It is a documented, fifty-year collapse of Black family structure — from 25% out-of-wedlock in 1965 to 73% today.
+The mechanism is the systematic removal of the Black father from the household through a cascade of policy failures and cultural surrender.

 The Bottom Line

 Seventy-three percent is not a statistic.
 It is a civilization-level emergency.
-And every year we spend debating whether it is acceptable to say so is another year of children paying the price for adult cowardice.
+Every year we spend debating whether it is acceptable to say so is another year of children paying the price for adult cowardice.